Vacation rentals in Vancouver Island

 Defined by pebbled beaches and ancient forests, Vancouver Island is known for its scenic landscapes and First Nations cultures.
 The island stretches out along the coast of British Columbia, Canada, making it a popular side trip from the metropolis of Vancouver.
 The mild climate draws travelers year-round to its vast wilderness areas, clusters of small fishing villages, and the regal provincial capital of Victoria.
 Even though it ranks as the largest island on the west coast of the Americas, its population remains mostly concentrated in the island’s southern tip, where English-style gardens, neo-baroque Parliament Buildings, and the historic harbor reveal the region’s lingering British influences.

-Top things to do in Vancouver Island
+What are the top things to do in Vancouver Island?

 Downtown Victoria